Dani-24/SDL_Platformer/README.md

     - An amazing and incredible history, suspicious enemies and crypto coins are awaiting for you in SDL PLATFORMER, the best indie platformer game made by students that has ever existed.
-    - Could you end the misery when everybody wants to by your enemy?
+    - Could you end the misery when everybody wants to be your enemy?
 Those SUSpicious enemies are dangerous, even when they are dead they can HURT YOU !
     - Falling wont hurt you BUT care, the SUS enemies will try to kill you.
     - Download it now FOR FREE.